poptcorn/poptcorn.github.io/pages/post3.md

 ![director scores](../assets/post3/directors.png)

 Now, I wasn't going to point out the lowest average rating directors, but the second lowest average was M. Night Shyamalan and that seems completely unfair to me.
-Say what you will, ["Unbreakable" (2000)](https://www.themoviedb.org/movie/9741-unbreakable) was a masterpiece.
+Say what you will, *Unbreakable* [2000] was a masterpiece.

 The actors and writers have similar distributions sort of flaring out from a point at high-ratings, low variability toward lower ratings and with a higher spread in variability.
 The actor plot has too many points to be fun, and quite honestly I don't recognize a lot of the writers, so we'll just move on.